aaronparker/aaronparker.github.io/_posts/2006-08-25-scheduling-reboots-for-the-access-gateway.md

 <font face="courier new,courier">crontab -e</font>

   1. This will open the crontab file in vi.
-Insert a line by pressing 'i&#8217;.
+Insert a line by pressing 'i'.
   2. Enable a reboot by entering the following:

 <font face="courier new,courier">0<tab>0<tab>*<tab>*<tab>*<tab>reboot</font>